 Mary Virginia Bunker

-A born and bred storyteller, Mary Virginia fills the days of K-1 students with mythic lessons taken from folktale and legend.
+A born and bred storyteller, Mary Virginia fills the days of her students with mythic lessons taken from folktale and legend.
 Inspired by Joseph Campbell’s work describing the cultural basis of the hero’s journey through myth and folklore, she believes it is through learning ancient stories that truths of personal power, justice, and interpersonal understanding are embodied.

 Mary Virginia passionately enjoys teaching at Odyssey, guiding her young students to see purpose and meaning in their academic lessons, celebrating their shifts in understanding, and helping them learn how to manage their energies, through imaginative play, social skills and the developmental tasks related to academics.